Mrs Shirley and Mrs Palmen's Class

-This term our P.E lessons will be on a Thursday morning.
+This term our P.E lessons will be on a Wednesday morning.
 Please send your child to school in their full P.E kit.
 The children must have their school jumper or cardigan to wear.

 Snack money is £1 per week or £6 per half term.